Bilbao tram: Station design

 The whole line has sixteen stations (as of March 2022).
 The tram stops have low platforms, and in some stations regular sidewalks are used instead.
 With the exception of Bilbao-Atxuri station, all stops and stations are un-staffed and have automated ticket machines for ticket sales.
 Once bought, the ticket must be validated on the validation machine located next to the ticket machine.
-The floor of the stations are virtually in level with the one of the trams, so this allows wheelchairs, prams, pushchairs and the elderly to board the tram easily with no steps.
+The floors of the stations are virtually level with those of the trams, so this allows wheelchairs, prams, pushchairs and the elderly to board the tram easily with no steps.

 Lines

 The network comprises a single line, formerly called Line A, running from Atxuri to in La Casilla.
 On weekdays, the first departure from Atxuri is at 5:58 and from La Casilla at 6:26.
 Trams run every 10 minutes during most of the day, and less frequently early in the morning and late in the night.
 The last departure from Atxuri is at 22:58 and from La Casilla at 23:26.
 Weekend service has longer headways and shorter hours of operation.

 The first part of the line, from Atxuri to Pío Baroja and again from Sabino Arana to La Casilla runs on the street (albeit on a dedicated lane).
 From Pío Baroja to Euskalduna, the tram goes through green track.